ricardomazuera/ricardomazuera/README.md

 # 💫 About Me:
-👨🏽‍💻 Working as a Senior Software Engineer in a Fintech Unicorn.<br>🧠 Learning to be a Smart Contract Auditor.<br>
+👨🏽‍💻 Working as a Senior Software Engineer in a Fintech Unicorn.<br>🧠 Learning to be a Security Researcher 🕵🏽<br>

 [![](https://visitcount.itsvg.in/api?id=ricardomazuera&icon=0&color=12)](https://visitcount.itsvg.in)